 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into India’s requirements for legal marriage.
+If you have married, or plan to get married in India, you will first need to look into India’s requirements for legal marriage.

 According to information provided by the U.S. consulate, Indian marriages can take the form of either a religious or a civil ceremony.
 Some, but not all religious ceremonies will lead to a certificate that is considered sufficient for U.S. immigration and other legal purposes.
 If you don't receive the necessary sort of certificate, you may by able to get one from the Registrar of Marriages.

 If you’re doing a civil ceremony or if you and your intended spouse are of different religions, you may also be asked to register your marriage under a law called the Special Marriage Act.
 Plan ahead, because this involves a marriage officer publishing a newspaper ad allowing people to object to the marriage within 30 days from the date of your initial application.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, India included, and will reject your marriage certificate if it doesn't come from the proper source.
 Check the State Department’s Country Reciprocity Schedule for India to get further details on what documents from India it considers valid.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.